Local heat current flow in ballistic phonon transport of graphene nanoribbons

-For a unique and practical definition of temperatures, an approach inspired by the zeroth law of thermodynamics have been developed \cite{stafford2013,stafford2014,stafford2015a,stafford2015b,stafford2016a,stafford2016b}.
-Wherein, an extra reservoir coupled locally to the system is introduced as a temperature probe that the local temperature is obtained by vanishing net heat current between the probe and the system.
+For a unique and practical definition of temperatures, an approach inspired by the zeroth law of thermodynamics has been developed \cite{stafford2013,stafford2014,stafford2015a,stafford2015b,stafford2016a,stafford2016b}, wherein, an extra reservoir coupled locally to the system is introduced as a temperature probe that the local temperature is obtained by vanishing net heat current between the probe and the system.
 Here we take the subscript $p$ for the temperature probe.
 This can be expressed as:

-where $\mathcal{T}^{p\alpha}(\omega)=$Tr$[\boldsymbol{G}^r\boldsymbol{\Gamma}_p\boldsymbol{G}^a\boldsymbol{\Gamma}_\alpha](\omega)$ is the transmission function between lead $\alpha$ and the temperature probe.
+where $\mathcal{T}^{p\alpha}(\omega)=$Tr$[\boldsymbol{G}^r\boldsymbol{\Gamma}_p\boldsymbol{G}^a\boldsymbol{\Gamma}_\alpha](\omega)$ is the transmission function between reservoir $\alpha$ and the temperature probe.
 Now, the self-energy term in Green's functions consists of both coupling with reservoirs $\boldsymbol{\Sigma}^r_L(\omega)+\boldsymbol{\Sigma}^r_R(\omega)$ and that with the temperature probe $\boldsymbol{\Sigma}^r_p(\omega)$.
 It was shown in Refs.~\cite{stafford2016a,stafford2016b} that for a wide-band and weakly coupled probe, there exists a unique solution for the local electron temperature and chemical potential.
 In this limit, density of states in the probe have no effect on the temperature and the local heat current is left unperturbed.
-The local temperature obtained with this method in nonequilibrium system is compatible with scanning thermal microscopic techniques, although some coarse-graining is needed due to the limited spatial resolution of the scanning probe.
+Local temperature obtained with this method in non-equilibrium system is compatible with scanning thermal microscopic techniques, although some coarse-graining is needed due to the limited spatial resolution of the scanning probe.

 To get the temperature distribution, we use the following protocol.
 In each calculation performed, the temperature probe interacts only with one atom.
-We use wide-band limit approximation and assume that all three vibration directions of the atom are coupled to the probe with constant strength $\gamma_p$, so there are only three non-zero diagonal elements $-i\gamma_p \omega\delta_{ij}\delta_{nm}\delta_{np}$, where the non-diagonal elements are taken to be zero and $\delta_{np}$ at the end suggests only the $n$-th atom coupled to the probe have nonzero elements.
+We use wide-band limit approximation and assume that all three vibration directions of the atom are coupled to the probe with constant strength $\gamma_p$, so there are only three non-zero diagonal elements $-i\gamma_p \omega$ in the self-energy matrix $\boldsymbol{\Sigma}^r_p(\omega)$ for the coupled atom.
 In Fig.~\ref{fig:flowP30detail}(c), we verified that when $\hbar\gamma_p$ is far weaker than the system energy scale (the maximum energy of phonon dispersion in pristine graphene is $\sim200$ meV), the local temperature sampled by the probe is independent of the system-probe coupling strength $\gamma_p$.
 The full temperature distribution is obtained by repeating the above-described process for each atom.